Rocket.Chat Air-Gapped Deployment with Docker

 To set this up, follow these steps:

-1. GRAFANA_DOMAIN: Set this to your desired subdomain for accessing the Grafana dashboard. (e.g., grafana.your-domain.com).
+1. GRAFANA_DOMAIN: Set this to the subdomain for accessing the Grafana dashboard. (e.g., grafana.your-domain.com).

 2. GRAFANA_PATH: Leave this variable empty.